River Basin and Wastewater Management

 - Be aware in your everyday life of the need to save water and make sure you save as much water as possible;

 - If it is feasible then you can introduce new toilet system in your home or at your workplace that includes direct nutrient recycling to farmland;

 - You can also try to convince your municipality of the importance of eco-technological solution, including the use of natural systems e.g. constructed wetlands.

-Relevant links to international NGOs working on water protection in agriculture
+Relevant links to international NGOs working on water protection in river basin and wastewater management

 - HELCOM Assessment on maritime activities in the Baltic Sea 2018 (HELCOM, 2018)

 - “Dry bulk cargo shipping – An overlooked threat to the marine environment?”
 (Study published on Marine Pollution Bulletin, 15 September 2016)

 |Andris Urtans||North Vidzeme Biosphere Reserve||Latvia||+371 407 14 firstname.lastname@example.org|

 |Artur Furdyna||Friends of the Rivers of Ina and Gowienica Association - TPRIiG||Polandfirstname.lastname@example.org|